10: Biohydrogen - Hydrogenases

 Figure \(\PageIndex{23}\): Oxygen tolerance strategies in [FeFe]-hydrogenases.
 Morra S, ibid.

-Schematic representation of the H-cluster in the oxidized active state Hox (centre).
-In the absence of any exogenous protectant, numerous [FeFe]-hydrogenases undergo irreversible inactivation due to H-cluster damage with loss of Fe atoms (red pathway); carbon monoxide acts as a protective agent due to its ability to form Hox-CO, by binding reversibly to the H-cluster at the same site as O2 (purple pathway); in DdH, a similar mechanism occurs when sulphide binds to the H-cluster forming Hinact, via the Htrans intermediate (orange pathway); in CbA5H, a conformational change in the protein structure allows for a conserved cysteine to directly bind to the H-cluster, forming Hinact (green pathway).
+Schematic representation of the H-cluster in the oxidized active state Hox (center).
+In the absence of any exogenous protectant, numerous [FeFe]-hydrogenases undergo irreversible inactivation due to H-cluster damage with loss of Fe atoms (red pathway); carbon monoxide acts as a protective agent due to its ability to form Hox-CO by binding reversibly to the H-cluster at the same site as O2 (purple pathway); in DdH, a similar mechanism occurs when sulfide binds to the H-cluster forming Hinact, via the Htrans intermediate (orange pathway); in CbA5H, a conformational change in the protein structure allows for a conserved cysteine to directly bind to the H-cluster, forming Hinact (green pathway).
 Fep, proximal iron atom; Fed, distal iron atom; Cys, cysteine residue.